6 Reasons NOT To Bash The Competition

 It seems kind of obvious to bash your competitors.
 You tell your potential client how good you are and how bad your competitors are.
-It seems to be a working method only from the first sight.
+It seems to be a working method only from first sight.
 Many studies show that you will not benefit from talking bad about your competition.
 We are here to tell you why you should think twice before you bash the competition.

 1 Don’t waste your time

 You should focus your potential customers on their needs and how YOU can help them.
-There’s just little time to grab your clients’ attention, so don’t waste it on telling them bad things about your competitors.
+There’s just a little time to grab your clients’ attention, so don’t waste it on telling them bad things about your competitors.
 The more reasons you give to work with you, the more convenient your offer will seem.

 2 You can be wrong